SCLW/Circuitry-Based-Sound/readme.md

 Aside from the established way of using electronics to generate and process sound, which can be found in analog synthesizers, there are also unconventional applications of electronics to create sound or experimental music, which will be introduced below.
 Analog synthesizers apply techniques like [subtractive synthesis](https://en.wikipedia.org/wiki/Subtractive_synthesis "subtractive synthesis") to produce audio.
 A common concept of the analog signal flow is filtering the output of an oscillator and shaping the overall volume.
 Variations of this concept can be found in most synthesizers, both analog and digital.
 Parameters can be altered through control signals.
 This offers a wide range of musical expression, like tuning oscillators in a 12-tone musical scale or key triggered [envelopes](https://en.wikipedia.org/wiki/Envelope_(music) "envelope") for amplifiers, filters or other effect processors.
 To obtain these functionalities, circuits of analog synthesizers are relatively complex, involve a high part count and often require precision components.

 Another concept of creating sound with electronics derived from techniques like hardware hacking and circuit bending.
 Especially the use of digital integrated logic circuits outside of their typical field of application is a remarkable approach to build customized instruments for artistic sound production and interactive music.
 The required components are easy to source and low cost.
+What makes these type of chips even more handy is that they don't need much external components and wiring.
+They can be used for generating and processing sound without large expenditure.

 ## CMOS Chips for Sound Creation